-The short answer: Most Shopify stores have five conversion leaks doing 80% of the revenue damage, not fifty.
-Rank them with a Traffic x Gap x Effort score, fix the top scoring leak first, and ignore everything below the cutoff until that one is closed.
-The five leaks that consistently score highest in real audits are channel-traffic mismatch, mobile conversion collapse, a broken pre-product funnel, a checkout cliff, and technical SEO bleed.
+TL;DR: Most Shopify stores have five leaks bleeding most of the lost revenue, not fifty.
+Score each with Traffic x Gap x Effort, ship the top score this week, ignore the rest until it closes.
+The five that win on almost every audit: channel mismatch, mobile collapse, pre-product funnel, checkout cliff, and technical SEO bleed.

-After auditing over 100 Shopify stores, I have stopped giving sellers a list of 50 things to fix.
-That list does not get acted on.
-The store with a 47-item CRO backlog is the same store six months later, with a 53-item backlog and the same conversion rate.
+After 12 years auditing Shopify stores, I stopped handing founders 50-item lists.
+The store with a 47-item backlog is the same store six months later, with a 53-item backlog and the same CVR.

 |---|---|---|---|